 In 1788, Coosawhatchie, nine miles north of present Ridgeland, became the government seat of the Beaufort District.
 In 1840, the court house was moved to higher ground in Gillisonville, where it remained until it burned in 1865.
 In 1868, the town Beaufort once more became the county seat for Beaufort County.

 Jasper County was named for Revolutionary War hero Sergeant William Jasper (ca.1750-1779).
 The county was formed in 1912 from parts of Beaufort and Hampton counties, and the county seat is Ridgeland.
 This area of the state was the home of the Yamassee and Coosaw Indians until colonial times.
 In 1732, Swiss-German immigrants led by Jean Pierre Purry established a settlement called Purrysburgh on the Savannah River, but the town did not survive.
 Other settlers built extensive rice plantations, some of which now form the Savannah National Wildlife Refuge.
 Two other towns in the county, Coosawhatchie and Pocotaligo, served at different times as the seat of government for Beaufort District.

 From the book entitled "The History of Beaufort County, South Carolina - Volume 1, 1514-1861," by Lawrence S. Rowland, Alexander Moore, and George C. Rogers, Jr., published in 1996 by the University of South Carolina Press:

 "Coosawhatchie was never surveyed or officially created as a town during the colonial period.
 During the 1740s, and enterprising Swiss merchant from Purrysburg, Henry DeSaussure, opened a store and lodging home at the foot of the bridge which crossed the Coosawhatchie River.
 This was also at the head of the navigation of that small stream which winds out to Port Royal Sound.
-Henry DeSaussure was the found of one of South Carolina's most prominent families in the revolutionary and antebellum eras.
+Henry DeSaussure was the founder of one of South Carolina's most prominent families in the revolutionary and antebellum eras.
 Coosawhatchie, which was in the geographic center of the Beaufort District, grew into an important crossroad for the souther parishes and eventually became the county seat for fifty-one years following the American Revolution."

 On May 3, 1779, there was a Revolutionary War battle at the small town of Coosawhatchie.